leonidg/gitdoc/Git.md

 So let's tell Git about them by creating a commit!
 To create a commit, you first have to add files to something called "_the staging area_."
 The staging area is just where you place files that you want to include in your commit.
 You can put files into the staging area and take them out as you wish.
 Once you're ready to commit, everything in the staging area is included.

-We're going to create a commit that includes two of the files, `foo.txt` and `bar.txt`.
+We're going to create a commit that includes two of the files, `foo.txt` and `bar.txt` (but not `baz.txt`, for now).
 So first, let's add them to the staging area.
 As the output of `git status` says, we can use `git add` for this.
 Here's what that looks like:

 <pre><code>$ git add foo.txt
 $ git add bar.txt